danindiana/fascinator/notes/isolation.md

 Given your focus on building a prototype on Ubuntu 22.04 and your current hardware (Ryzen 9 5950X and RTX 3060), Docker is likely the best starting point.
 It's simpler to set up, resource-efficient, and provides enough isolation for testing your prototype.

 Docker Setup: You would install the NVIDIA Container Toolkit on your host Ubuntu system.
 Then, you can run Docker containers with the --gpus all flag to enable GPU access for your applications.

+Building a complex system like this involves several stages and requires careful planning.
+Here's a step-by-step approach to help you design and implement the various components:

+1. **Design the architecture**:
+- Define the high-level components (Ingest Pipeline, Topic Model, Eviction Cache, Reinforcement Learning Agent, Data Storage, Monitoring & Feedback) and their interactions using the graph you've provided.
+- Ensure that the architecture is scalable, modular, and easily maintainable.
+- Identify the data flow between the components and define the data formats (e.g., JSON, Parquet, PostgreSQL vectors).

+2. **Ingest Pipeline (A)**:
+- Set up a Python Scrapy spider to crawl web content.
+Consider using a framework like Scrapy-Redis to store intermediate data in Redis for faster processing.
+- Configure the spider to send the crawled data to Apache Tika (B) for content extraction.
+You may need to process the raw HTML or JSON first to extract only the necessary information.
+- Use Apache Tika to extract text, metadata, and any other relevant features.
+Store the processed data in Parquet format in a PostgreSQL database (L), using a columnar storage format like PostgreSQL's `pgvector` extension for efficient topic modeling.

+3. **Topic Model (D)**:
+- Implement the topic model enrollment in Python using libraries like scikit-learn or gensim.
+Train the model on the pre-processed data from the PostgreSQL database.
+- Store the model's outputs and any derived features (Jensen-Shannon and Kullback-Leibler divergence scores) in the same PostgreSQL database, again using the `pgvector` extension.

+4. **Eviction Cache (F)**:
+- Use unsupervised clustering algorithms from scikit-learn to cluster processed documents based on the extracted features and scores.
+Store the cluster assignments in the PostgreSQL database (L).
+- Define a scoring function to determine the novelty of documents in relation to their clusters.
+Use the G component to compute this score.
+- Evict documents that do not meet certain criteria (e.g., novelty score below a threshold) from Redis.

+5. **Reinforcement Learning Agent (subgraph)**:
+- Decide on the reinforcement learning algorithm, such as Q-learning or policy gradient methods, and whether to use TensorFlow or PyTorch for the implementation.
+- Create a Python script that interacts with the environment (A, C, D, and F) and uses the ICM to learn.
+- Implement episodic learning, state update, and reward calculation according to your chosen algorithm.
+- Update the agent's policy and model based on the collected rewards.

+6. **Data Storage (I, J, K, L)**:
+- Set up ZFS to store the raw crawled data, which will likely be large.
+Consider using a dedicated storage for this purpose to optimize performance.
+- Design a system that periodically imports data from Redis into the Parquet format for topic modeling.
+- PostgreSQL is suitable for storing the topic model outputs and cluster assignments, as it provides a structured and efficient way to handle this data.

+7. **Monitoring & Feedback (H)**:
+- Use Python libraries like Prometheus or Grafana to monitor the performance of each component, such as CPU usage, memory, and I/O.
+- Set up notifications or alerts for when certain conditions are met, allowing you to react to performance issues or changes in the data.
+- Collect feedback from the Reinforcement Learning Agent and use it to fine-tune the system or adjust the eviction cache policy.

+8. **Integration and testing**:
+- Integrate all the components and verify that they work together as expected.
+- Test the complete system with a sample dataset to ensure data flows correctly and the system behaves as designed.
+- Iterate on the design and implementation as needed based on feedback and performance testing.

+Remember that building a complex system like this can take time, and it's crucial to break down your project into smaller, manageable steps.
+Also, don't forget to document your code and configurations for future reference and maintenance.